 To simplify the screening of the most influential parameters, all parameters were considered independent of one another.
 This was done because of the difficulty of considering correlations between a large number of parameters.
 Such correlations should be studied in future work once parameter importance has been established.
-Because each parameter was considered independently, except for the conditioning on wind speed bin, some nonphysical parameter combinations may arise.
+Since each parameter was considered independently, except for the conditioning on wind speed bin, some non-physical parameter combinations may arise.
 This was considered acceptable for the screening process.

-4.1.3 Elementary effects
+4.1.3 Elementary Effects

-The EE value was calculated for each of the 18 input parameters (I) at 30 different starting points (R) in the inputparameter hyperspace.
+The EE value was calculated for each of the 18 input parameters (I) at 30 different starting points (R) in the input-parameter hyperspace.
 The number of points was determined through a convergence study on the average of the EE value.
-At each of the points examined, S different turbulent wind files (i.e., S independent time-domain realizations from S seeds) were run.
+At each of the points examined, S different turbulent wind files (i.e. S independent time-domain realizations from S seeds) were run.
 Thirty seeds were needed based on a convergence study of the ultimate and fatigue load metrics for all QoIs.
-Based on these turbine parameters, the total number of simulations performed for the wind-inflow case study was $R \times (I + 1) \times S \times B = 30 \times 19 \times 30 \times 3 = 51300$ , where B is the number of wind speed bins considered.
+Based on these numbers, the total number of simulations performed for the wind-inflow case study was $R \times (I+1) \times S \times B = 30 \times 19 \times 30 \times 3 = 51,300$ , where B is the number of wind speed bins considered.

 The EE values across all input parameters, input hyperspace points, and wind speed bins were examined for each of the QoIs for ultimate and fatigue loads.
 To identify the most sensitive parameters, a tally was made of the number of times an EE value exceeded the threshold for a given QoI.
-The resulting tallies are shown in Fig. 3, with the ultimate load tally on the left and the fatigue load tally on the right.
-As expected, based on the parameters of importance in IEC design standards, these plots show an overwhelming level of sensitivity of the u-direction turbulence standard deviation $(\sigma_u)$ and also the vertical wind shear $(\alpha)$ .
-However, focusing on the lower tally values in this plot highlights the secondary level of importance of veer $(\beta)$ , u-direction integral length $(L_u)$ , and components of the IEC coherence model $(a_u$ and $b_u)$ as well as the exponent $(\gamma)$ .
+The resulting tallies are shown in Figure 3, with the ultimate load tally on the left and the fatigue load tally on the right.
+As expected, these plots show an overwhelming level of sensitivity of the u-direction turbulence standard deviation ( $\sigma_u$ ) and also the vertical wind shear ( $\alpha$ ).
+However, focusing on the lower tally values in this plot (shown in ) highlights the secondary-level of importance of veer ( $\beta$ ), u-direction integral length ( $L_u$ ) and components of the IEC coherence model ( $a_u$ and $b_u$ ), as well as the exponent ( $\gamma$ ).